 - $760 for non-members

-You will then receive email instructions on how to schedule an exam appointment at a local PSI exam centre.
+You will then receive email instructions on scheduling an exam appointment at a local PSI exam center.

 Maintaining your CGEIT

-The CGEIT CPE (continuing professional education) policy aims to ensure that all CGEITs maintain an adequate level of knowledge and proficiency by attaining and reporting 20 CPE hours a year.
+The CGEIT CPE (continuing professional education) policy ensures that all CGEITs maintain an adequate level of knowledge and proficiency by attaining and reporting 20 CPE hours a year.